dyenicho/python-mini-projects/README.md

 # simple-notebook-with-authenticator
 just improving my programming skills here.
-This is my first little project on python by the way
+This is my first little project on python.
+(btw it works only on Windows)